 Disclose, disclose, disclose.

-Anyone you hire along the way to help you sell your home will need to know that you’re working with someone you know so they can make sure the deal is fair and legal for everyone involved.
+Anyone you hire to help you sell your home needs to know that you’re working with a friend, so that professional can make sure the deal is fair and legal for everyone involved.

-If your friend is acquiring a mortgage through the Federal Housing Administration, you will also need to fill out a Housing Authority Identity of Interest Certification form, and on that form one of the questions will ask about the relationship between you and the buyer.
+If your friend is acquiring a mortgage through the Federal Housing Administration, you also need to fill out an FHA Identity of Interest Certification form.
+One of the questions asks about the relationship between you and the buyer.

 While it may be counterintuitive, Kaminsky says, “treating the sale as a non-friend transaction is your best chance of a comfortable, smooth closing — and retaining your friendship.”